 Texas Trust Fraud Lawyer and Trustee Fraud Lawyer, Jason Coomer handles breach of fiduciary duty lawsuits and claims where Trustees have negligently or intentionally misspent, embezzled, or stolen trust assets from trust beneficiaries.
 As an Austin Texas Trust Fraud Lawyer, he helps trust beneficiaries and families seek compensation from trustees that have intentionally stolen or negligently lost money and other property.

-For questions about a Texas Guardian Fraud or Negligence Lawsuit, feel free to e-mail Texas Trust Fraud Lawyer Jason S. Coomer or use our contact form.
+For questions about a Texas Trust Fraud Lawsuit or Breach of Fiduciary Duty Lawsuit, feel free to e-mail Texas Trust Fraud Lawyer Jason S. Coomer or use our contact form.

 Texas Trust Fraud Lawsuits, Texas Trustee Mismanagement Lawsuits, & Texas Trustee Breach of Fiduciary Duty Lawsuits

 Trustees have a duty under Texas probate law and most trusts to properly manage and distribute a trust and can be held responsible for fraud and mismanagement of trust assets.
 Trustees that fraudulently mismanage or steal trust assets can have a breach of fiduciary duty lawsuit filed against them to reclaim any money or other assets that were mismanaged or stolen.
 Trustees that commit fraud, steal, or negligently lose or destroy assets in a trust can be held responsible under Texas law for wrongful acts.